lumpsoid/blog-data-eater/_posts/2023-07-02-using-xinitrc-to-start-nixos.md

 title: "Using xinitrc to Start NixOS"
 date: 2023-07-02
 ---
-# Introduction
-In this blog post, we'll explore how to use xinitrc to start NixOS with a personalized configuration.

 # Configuration.nix
 To begin, you'll need to add the following lines to your configuration.nix file: